 One week out while the storm trajectory includes your area start planning for the worst.

 - Get your supplies now while everything is in stock and reasonably priced.
-Supplies should include boards for windows, extra gas for the generator, bottled water, sandbags, non-perishable food, walkie talkies and flashlights, fresh batteries, life jacket
+Supplies should include boards for windows, extra gas for the generator, bottled water, sandbags, non-perishable food, walkie talkies and flashlights, fresh batteries, a life jacket

 - Organize what gear stays or goes in case of evacuation and prepare it to make evacuation faster and simpler